WordPress/openverse/documentation/projects/proposals/dark_mode/20240325-implementation_plan_dark_mode.md

 > deployment.

 1. Set the `DARK_MODE_UI_TOGGLE` feature flag to "on" in all environments.
-2. Deploy the production frontend.
-3. Test and verify the deploy was successful and that dark mode:
+2. Test and verify the staging deploy was successful and that dark mode:
    1. Looks correct
    2. The toggle works correctly (chosen settings persist, the control works with keyboard, etc.)
+3. Deploy the production frontend and verify proper behavior after deployment.
 4. Make a post on make.wordpress.org/openverse announcing the new dark mode.
 5. Create a
    ["Request for Amplification"](https://github.com/WordPress/Marketing-Team/issues/new/choose)